01 of 05

-The most common stitch in ribbon embroidery is ribbon stitch.
-It's a stitch that is exclusive to ribbon embroidery, which, given the name, makes sense.
-This one stitch can be used in many ways, and while it can take some practice, it's one to learn.
+Ribbon stitch is the most common stitch in ribbon embroidery.
+It's exclusive to ribbon embroidery, which, given the name, makes sense.
+This stitch helps form different flowers and other motifs, and while it can take some practice, it's one to learn.

-Apart from ribbon stitch, if you have done any surface embroidery, you most likely already know most of the other stitches that are frequently used in silk ribbon embroidery.
-And you'll love seeing how the same stitch can look so... different when worked in different sizes of ribbon.
+Apart from ribbon stitch, if you have done any surface embroidery, you most likely already know most of the other stitches that show up in silk ribbon embroidery.
+And you'll love seeing how the same stitch can look so different... when worked in different sizes of ribbon.

 The photo above shows a few samples of basic embroidery with ribbon.

-The top row, working from left to right, shows straight stitch and straight stitch with a twist, loop stitch (which is essentially a tiny straight stitch that is not pulled tight), french knot and french knot with a tail (also called pistil stitch).
+The top row, working from left to right, shows straight stitch and straight stitch with a twist, loop stitch (which is essentially a tiny straight stitch with a loop of ribbon left on the surface), french knot and french knot with a tail (also called pistil stitch).

 Things to Watch For